GIRL IN A BOX

 Paldrom Catharine Collins spent five years in a traditional Tibetan Buddhist monastery, an experience that continues to shape her life and work.

-About Girl in a Box
+The story behind Girl in a Box